tengge1/ShadowEditor/README.md

 2. Documentation has moved to gitee wiki.
 [See Detail](https://gitee.com/tengge1/ShadowEditor/wikis/pages)
 3. Use JSON web tokens (JWT) for user authentication.
 4. Automatic saving is disabled by default.
+5. Fix the bug that the uploaded data of non-admin users is not displayed.

 ## v0.5.1 has Released